isomerpages/govtech-stp/_atp-australia/00c-atp-faq.md

 #### 32. What is the TraceTogether app?
 Does the Singapore Government track visitors’ movements via the app?

 The TraceTogether app supports nationwide efforts to combat COVID-19 by enabling community-driven contact tracing.
 It facilitates the contact tracing process by exchanging Bluetooth signals with nearby mobile devices running the same app.
+Together with other digital contact tracing tools, TraceTogether’s Bluetooth proximity data has helped to reduce average contact tracing time from 4 days to less than 1.5 days.

-The proximity data collected allows the identification of people who were in close contact with an infected person more efficiently.
-The proximity data collected is stored locally in the user’s mobile device, and is shared with the Singapore Ministry of Health if the user tests positive for COVID-19.
-The TraceTogether app does not collect or track location data.
+The Bluetooth proximity data collected is stored locally in the user’s phone.
+If the user test positive for COVID-19, the Singapore Ministry of Health will approach the user to upload their Bluetooth proximity data for contact tracing purposes.
+TraceTogether app does not collect or track your GPS location data.
+You may read more about the TraceTogether app’s Privacy Safeguards.

+The app works best on phones with Android version 5.1 and above, as well as phones with iOS version 10 and above.
+More information on the app can be found [here](https://tracetogether.gov.sg/).

 #### 33. Must every visitor download the TraceTogether app?